dooreelko/softwareecology.org/index.md

 made against our own planet and start treating software solutions like we start (hopefully) treating our planet - reduce the pollution footprint, reduce energy consumption, build sustainable and long term.

+There are two main points about the change:
+- Switch to rational use of dependencies (TBD).
+This is the reduce pollution part of ecology.
+- Switch to new ways of developing scalable software (TBD).
+This is the switch to environment-friendly energy sources part of ecology.

+The TBD part is why this initiative exists.

 Software ecology is not about abandoning libraries and frameworks.
 It's about developing a culture of asking questions in a form of "Do I really need ...?"
 For example